Helix Platform Consent

 – Providing your DNA

-To use the Helix Platform, you must let Helix collect your DNA from your saliva.
+To have Helix sequence your DNA, Helix must collect your saliva.
 Helix only accepts saliva samples.
 We do not accept other types of samples.
-To use the Helix Platform, you must first use a Helix DNA Kit to send Helix a saliva sample.
-You must follow the online instructions to send us your saliva.
+You must use a Helix DNA Kit to send Helix a saliva sample.
+Please follow the online instructions to send us your sample.

 – Getting your DNA sequenced and analyzed